-In the following sections we develop central limit theorems for $\widehat{k}$.
+In the following sections, we develop central limit theorems for $\widehat{k}$.

-\begin{remark} We need the truncation in $\widehat{\varphi}'_{\theta_{n}}$ to show Lemma \ref{L1} in Appendix A for the application of an exponential inequality for bounded mixing sequences.
-See also Remark 3.2 in \cite{Be10} and the proof of Proposition 9.4 in the same paper. \end{remark}
+\begin{remark} We need the truncation in $\widehat{\varphi}'_{\theta_{n}}$ to show Lemma \ref{L1} in Appendix A by applying an exponential inequality for bounded mixing sequences.
+Additionally, refer to Remark 3.2 and the proof of Proposition 9.4 in \cite{Be10}. \end{remark}